dhis2/dhis2-docs/src/commonmark/en/content/implementation/support.md

 the DHIS2 software.
 The DHIS2 Jira site can be accessed at https://jira.dhis2.org/.

-If you find a bug in DHIS2 you can report it on Jira by navigating to the DHIS2 Jire homepage, clicking *create* in the top menu, selecting "bug" as the issue type, and filling out the required fields.
+If you find a bug in DHIS2 you can report it on Jira by navigating to the DHIS2 Jira homepage, clicking *create* in the top menu, selecting "bug" as the issue type, and filling out the required fields.

 For the developers to be able to help you need to provide as much useful